Crystals for set-valued decomposition tableaux

 \item[(b)] Otherwise, some box $(a,b)$ following $(x,y)$ in the reverse row reading word order has $\{i,i+1\}\subseteq T_{ab}$.
 If $(a,b)$ is the first such box, then form $f_i(T)$ by removing $i$ from $T_{ab}$ and adding $i+1$ to $T_{xy}$.
 The box $(a,b)$ either has $a=x$ and $b<y$, as in the example

 or has $a=x+1$ and $b>y$, as in the example

 \een \end{itemize} \end{definition}

-A \defn{(semistandard) multiset-valued decomposition tableau} is defined in the same way as a set-valued decomposition tableau, only we allow entries to be multisets.
-Let $\SetDTab^{\ast}(\lambda)$ be the set of a multiset-valued decomposition tableau of shape $\lambda$ with the property that only the number $1$ appears more than once in a given box.
+A \defn{multiset-valued decomposition tableau} is defined in the same way as a set-valued decomposition tableau, only we allow entries to be multisets.
+Let $\SetDTab^{\ast}(\lambda)$ be the set of multiset-valued decomposition tableaux of shape $\lambda$ with the property that only the number $1$ appears more than once in any given box.

 \begin{definition} Form $e^\ast_{\bar 1}(T)$ and $f^\ast_{\bar 1}(T)$ from $T \in \SetDTab^\ast(\lambda)$ as follows: \ben \item[(a)] If $2 \notin \revrow(T)$ or the first $2\in\revrow(T)$ is after a $1$, then $e^\ast_{\bar 1}(T)=0$.